 Acts 20

-Paul traveled through Macedonia and Greece, preaching and exhorting the disciples, before returning to Macedonia due to a Jewish plot against him.
-He sailed to Troas, where he preached to the disciples, and a young man named Eutychus fell from a window and was revived by Paul.
-Paul then sailed to Miletus, where he met with the elders of the church in Ephesus and delivered a farewell address, warning them of impending dangers and encouraging them to be vigilant and care for the flock.
-He commended them to God and the Word of his grace, and after praying with them, they escorted him to the ship, grieving over his departure.
+Paul traveled through Macedonia and Greece, preaching and exhorting the disciples, before returning to Macedonia due to a plot against him by the Jews.
+He sailed from Philippi and met with the disciples at Troas, where he preached until midnight, and a young man named Eutychus fell from a window and was revived by Paul.
+Paul then sailed to Miletus, where he met with the elders of the church at Ephesus and delivered a farewell address, warning them of impending dangers and encouraging them to remain faithful.